 The Credit Agreement will provide that the occurrence of certain of the events that would constitute a Change of Control would constitute a default under the Credit Agreement.
 Future credit agreements or other agreements relating to debt of the Company may contain provisions that restrict the Company from purchasing Notes prior to their maturity.
-In the event any such restrictions would prevent the Company from repurchasing Notes upon a Change of Control, the Company could seek the consent of its lenders to the repurchase or could attempt to refinance the indebtedness that is governed by such restrictions.
-If the Company does not obtain such consents or refinance such indebtedness, it will remain prohibited from repurchasing the Notes.
-In addition, the extent other debt of the Company, such as Debt under the Credit Agreement, both is subject to similar repurchase obligations in the event of a Change of Control and ranks senior in right of payment to the Notes, all available funds will first be expended for the repurchase of such indebtedness.
+In the event any such restrictions would prevent the Company from repurchasing Notes upon a Change of Control, the Company does not obtain such consents or refinance such indebtedness, it will remain prohibited from repurchasing the Notes.
+In addition, the extent other debt of the Company, such as Debt under the Credit Agreement, both is subject to similar repurchase of such indebtedness.
 Moreover, the Company's repurchase of Notes pursuant to a Change of Control Offer could cause a default under existing or future debt of the Company, even if the Change of Control itself does not cause such a default, due to the financial effect of such repurchase on the Company.
 Finally, the Company's ability to pay cash to holders of Notes upon a repurchase may be limited by the Company's then existing financial resources.
 The Company cannot assure you that sufficient funds will be available when necessary to make any required repurchases or that any such repurchase will otherwise be allowed.
 The Company's failure to make a Change of Control Offer or to repurchase Notes tendered in connection with a Change of Control Offer would result in a Default under the Indenture.
 Such a Default would, in turn, constitute a default under existing Debt of the Company and may constitute a default under future indebtedness as well.
 If such Debt constitutes Designated Senior Debt, the subordination provisions in the Indenture would likely restrict payment to holders of Notes.
 The Company's obligation to make an offer to repurchase the Notes as a result of a Change of Control may be waived or modified at any time prior to the occurrence of such Change of Control with the written consent of the holders of at least a majority in aggregate principal amount of the Notes.
 See "- Amendments and Waivers."